joeptacek/chatlab-site/_docs/json-validation.md

 #### `work_post_date`

-- used in template to sort chronologically within year. not fully implemented yet. gradually, fill these in. need to decide which post date to use - orig publication date? citation date? may need to keep separate work_year to include in the citation itself - is this ever different than post date?
+- used in template to sort chronologically within year. not fully implemented yet. gradually, fill these in. need to decide which post date to use: first publication date? final publication date? generally, indicating the first pub date (e.g., date when advance posted online) and then later updating this to the final publication date (e.g., date when finalized volume/issue comes out). exact dates aren't always clear, so probably fine to guess (e.g., date of google alert, first day of publication month). could include all post dates using separate fields but that seems unnecessary?

 #### `work_post_date_fake`